KevinKra/Notes/certifications/aws/solutions_architect/combined_resource.md

 - Unlike the Amazon S3 encryption clients in the language-specific AWS SDKs, the AWS Encryption SDK is not tied to Amazon S3 and can be used to encrypt or decrypt data to be stored anywhere.

 ### Questions
-1. Explain how client-side encryption and server-side encryption handled in relation to AWS.
+1. Explain how client-side encryption and server-side encryption is handled in relation to AWS.
 1. What are the **two** options for to enabling client-side encryption for AWS?
 1. If you use AWS-KMS does AWS gain access to your master-key?
 1. If you use SSE-C does AWS gain access to your master-key?
 1. If you provide your client-side master key to S3 encryption client does AWS gain access to your key?
-1. A client requires that you never store your master-key on AWS or have unencrypted data within AWS S3, how can you accomplish this?\
+1. A client requires that you never store your master-key on AWS or have unencrypted data within AWS S3, how can you accomplish this?
 1. What is the AWS S3 encryption upload flow?
-1. What is the encrypted data-key's metadata key on the s3 object?
+1. What is the encrypted data-key's metadata key on the S3 object?
 1. What is the AWS encrypted S3 download flow?
-1. XX What is SSL?
+1. What is SSL?
+1. What is an SSL certificate?
-1. XX What is TLS?
+1. What is TLS?
+1. What is the recommended port to use SSL/TLS over?
+1. What is the most common well-known use of SSL/TLS related to secure web browsing?
+1. Users visiting an HTTPS website can be assured of what 3 things?
+1. Describe HTTPS Authenticity.
+1. Describe HTTPS Integrity.
+1. Describe HTTPS Encryption.
+1. Using just the HTTP protocol, how is data sent?
-1. XX What three ways can you protect data in-transit to AWS?
+1. What three ways can you protect data in-transit to AWS?
-1. XX What is in-transit and at-rest data?

 ### Answers
 1. With client-side encryption, data is encrypted locally on the client and then sent in an _encrypted_ manner to AWS.
 At no point does AWS ever have unencrypted versions of the data.
 With server-side encryption, your data is sent in a secure manner (most likely) over SSL or TLS, but then arrives in AWS in an unencrypted manner and AWS _then_ encrypts it before saving it to a disk.
-1. You can either let aws manage your keys using AWS-KMS, or you can manage the keys completely (*depending on the pattern you use*) locally using client-side encryption.
+1. You can either let AWS manage your keys using AWS-KMS, or you can manage the keys (*depending on the pattern you use*) locally using client-side encryption.
 1. Yes.
 If you use KMS you would provide your master-key to AWS for them to include in their management solution (KMS).
 1. Yes.
 If you use SSE-C, you provide your master-key to AWS so it can encrypt and decrypt your data for you in AWS.
 1. No. S3 encryption client will _only_ use your master-key to encrypt the data-key/symmetric-key it generated to encrypt your object.